nicklockwood/ShapeScript/Help/glossary.md

-Builder              | A command for creating a 3D mesh out of one or more 2D paths Color                | An RGBA color to be applied to a mesh or vertex CSG                  | Constructive Solid Geometry - adding or subtracting meshes to make new shapes Geometry             | A collective term for 2D or 3D shapes produced using ShapeScript Group                | A group of paths or meshes.
+Builder              | A command for creating a 3D mesh out of one or more 2D paths Color                | An RGBA color to be applied to a mesh or vertex CSG                  | Constructive Solid Geometry - adding or subtracting meshes to make new shapes Function             | A named, parameterized block that returns a value Geometry             | A collective term for 2D or 3D shapes produced using ShapeScript Group                | A group of paths or meshes.
 May also contain nested groups Material             | A color or texture